Red light therapy looks simple. You turn on a panel, stand in front of it, and wait. Easy, right?

 Red light therapy works best with patience.
 Results build week by week, not overnight.

 If that happens, reduce session time or frequency.
-Less often works better than more.
+Less can sometimes work better than more.

 FAQs